 Now, there are some differences from publishing in the US.
 For example, many indie writers like to use the Barnes & Nobles PubIt! platform to publish with them directly instead of going through Smashwords, but you can only have an account with B&N if you live in the US.

-Of course, if you live in Canada, you probably want your book to be available on Canadian websites as well.
-Createspace offers an Expanded Distribution option for $25 that will list your paperback on Amazon.ca, as well as third-party US sites like Barnes & Noble.
+Of course, if you live in Canada, you probably want your physical book to be available on Canadian websites as well.
+Createspace offers an Expanded Distribution option that will list your paperback on Amazon.ca, as well as third-party US sites like Barnes & Noble.
 But be warned: the royalty share for this option is really low, so take that into account when setting your list price.
 It takes several weeks for your titles to propagate beyond the realm of Amazon.com, so be patient.
 (Although some authors claim Expanded Distribution has gotten their book listed on the Chapters/Indigo website, I have yet to see this happen for any of my books.)

 Getting into Canadian bookstores:

 Let’s face it.
 The Chapters/Indigo/Coles conglomerate is the biggest game in town.
-Unless you have taken the steps beyond self-publishing to establish a small press, you will have to approach them as you would an independent bookstore for a consignment deal: one store at a time.
+Unless you have taken the steps beyond self-publishing to establish a small press, you will have to approach them as you would any independent bookstore for a consignment deal: one store at a time.
 Trust me, I have worked for this company for 10 years (at stores and Home Office).
 If you simply send a copy of your self-published book to Indigo’s Home Office in the hopes Heather Reisman will read it, you will most likely be disappointed.

 This isn’t anything against Heather or the company.
 It’s just that you will be competing with a crazy amount of book samples from traditional publishers, who already have huge catalogues and a strong working relationship with Indigo.
 Also, the print book business isn’t getting any bigger.
 Dedicated shelf space for books is slowly being taken over by gift or toy product.
 With limited space at a premium, it’s even more difficult for a self-published author to worm their way in.